Almarai

-Almarai Company (شركة المراعي) is a Saudi multinational dairy company which is listed on the Tadawul stock exchange.
-It specializes in food and beverage manufacturing and distribution.
+Almarai Company (شركة المراعي) is a Saudi multinational dairy company listed on the Tadawul stock exchange.

+It specializes in food and beverage manufacturing, including distribution.
 The company's main offices are located in Riyadh, Saudi Arabia.

 History

 Early years (1977–2010)

-Almarai started its operations in 1977 by Irish brothers Alastair McGuckian and Paddy McGuckian and Prince Sultan bin Mohammed bin Saud Al Kabeer.
+Almarai started its operations in 1977 by Irish brothers Alastair McGuckian, Paddy McGuckian, and Prince Sultan bin Mohammed bin Saud Al Kabeer.
 During the early years of the company's history, there was little infrastructure for the production and sale of milk in the Kingdom of Saudi Arabia.
 Prince Sultan recognized that the area and the wider Middle East could benefit from higher quality milk production and logistics.
-Almarai then set up a number of facilities in regions across Saudi Arabia, which initially helped local farmers produce and distribute milk.
+Almarai set up a number of facilities in regions across Saudi Arabia, which initially helped local farmers produce and distribute milk.

-During the early 1990s, Almarai entered a period of restructuring and reinvestment that took it from a decentralized to a centralized structure.
+During the early 1990s, Almarai entered a period of restructuring and reinvestment, centralizing its structure.
 Five decentralized processing plants were replaced with a central processing plant.
 Ten small dairy farms that were scattered across Saudi Arabia were replaced with four large dairy farms in Al Kharj in the central region.